umbraco/UmbracoDocs/Umbraco-Uno/Uno-pedia/Widgets/Sidebar-widgets/index.md

 # Sidebar widgets

-Some widgets in Umbraco StarterKit provides the option to create more widgets.
+Some widgets in Umbraco Uno provides the option to create more widgets.
 This is the case with the Text widget, which has the option to add one or more *sidebar widgets*.

 ## Sample